decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

 ------------------------------------
 ## Abstract

-Data disclosure agreements focuses on enabling automated agreement handling to enable data sharing and exchange between data sources and data using services.
-Together with data agreements, it helps organisations to leveraging personal data while being transparent and legitimate in their data usage in a scalable manner while adhering to data regulations (such as the GDPR).
+A Data Disclosure Agreement (DDA) enables automated agreement handling for data exchange between a Data Source (DS) and Data Using Service (DUS).
+It helps organisations to continue leveraging their data assets while being transparent and legitimate in their data usage.
+Automated agreement handling is a requisite for a scalable and regulatory-compliant data marketplace..
 It also provides individuals control over how their data is used and exchanged.

 ## Introduction